Connecting services within your project #

 [...]

-Note: other applications might not require that you specify the service port.
+Other applications might not require that you specify the service port.

 Please refer to the full compose specification for all the configuration details, and the Readme for launching this app on your levv cloud project.